 Add kubefwd to an existing docker container by installing it with one of the binary distributions found in the kubefwd releases on Github.
 You may also use the container txn2/kubefwd as the base container for another project.

-The txn2/kubefwd is based on Alpine linux 3.7 and only contains the kubefwd linux binary and the curl utility (optional).
+The txn2/kubefwd is based on Alpine Linux and contains the kubefwd linux binary and the curl utility (optional).
 See the txn2/kubefwd source Dockerfile if you are curious.

 kubefwd does not require kubectl to run.
 However kubefwd does require the kubectl configuration to connect to the cluster.